fleetdm/fleet/docs/Deploying/Configuration.md

 openssl rand -base64 24
 ```

-When this config is set, the value for the global enroll token is overriden in
+This config only takes effect if you don't have a global enroll secret already
-the database.
+stored in your database.

 - Default value: `""`
 - Environment variable: `FLEET_PACKAGING_GLOBAL_ENROLL_SECRET`